 The study of the various risks banks face, not only in day-to-day operations, but potential long term exposure to outside uncontrollable forces including regulatory challenges and changes.
 Topics such as asset-liability management, interest rate volatility, reserve management, capital adequacy and others are covered.
 Also covered will be a commercial bank's interaction with the Federal Reserve.
 This course will be augmented with cases and the American Bankers Association's computer simulation game BANKEXEC.
 Prerequisite: BUAD 360 or instructor permission.

-This course allows students to apply all the innovation+ entrepreneurial leadership and design skills they have developed within the I+E program, and practice making a real impact in the world.
+This course allows students to apply the design thinking skills they have developed within the program, and practice making a real impact in the world.
 Students deepen their design thinking skills, advance their concepts, and make greater impact through their projects.
 To get the most out of this course, students should come prepared with a change they would like to make in the world or a rough idea for a new business, organization, product, or service.
 Prerequisite: BUAD 275 and BUAD 375; or instructor permission.

 A comprehensive case law study of water, addressing the historical development of the riparian and prior appropriation doctrines, groundwater allocation issues, Federal and Indian water rights doctrines, public rights in water and water as a shared resource both intrastate and interstate, together with a brief review of certain environmental laws that specifically address water issues.
 Prerequisite: BUAD 210 or instructor permission.